No Fail Banana Bread

 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350°F and lightly grease a 9 by 5-inch loaf pan.
+- Preheat oven to 350°F and lightly grease or line a 9 by 5-inch loaf pan with parchment paper.

 - Add the melted butter, eggs, and vanilla; beat well and scrape down the sides of the bowl.